jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/tutorial.md

 ## Phase-Space Delaunay Tessellation Field Estimator — basic implementation

-We now demonstrate the use of the PS-DTFE method with the basic implementation that is suitable to simulations up to size 128^3 particles.

-The first step is the construction of the estimator object from the initial (*Lagrangian*) and final (*Eulerian*) positions, `coords_q` and `coords_x`.
-This is only down once as a pre-computation step.

 ```@example tutorial1
 ## construct estimator
 ps_dtfe = PS_DTFE_periodic(coords_q, coords_x, vels, m, depth, sim_box)